.png)

 How to find your entity number in Minnesota

-Your Minnesota entity number, officially called your "Original Filing Number," follows a long numeric format like 448230000028 and was assigned by the Minnesota Secretary of State when your entity was formed.
+Your Minnesota entity number is labeled "File Number" in the MBLS portal and "Original Filing Number" in the state's database schema, per the SOS Bulk Data Implementation Guide.
+It follows a long numeric format like 448230000028 and was assigned by the Minnesota Secretary of State at formation.

 How to find your entity type in Minnesota